11.3.Email archive System settings

 Then enter the EWS URL, PowerShell URL and the PowerShell authentication.
-These data must be requested from the email provider that you use (the configuration properties are the same for On-premise and Hosted Exchange).
+These data must be requested from the email provider that you use.

 Under Max. connection count option the user may define, how many parallel connections will be maintained by the system when connecting to PowerShell.

 If you do not have a valid certificate, you can check the Ignore SSL errors checkbox.

 Keep connection alive: If it is turned on, then the connection between contentACCESS and the Exchange server is cached, which increases the performance.
 If the Exchange is load balanced, some requests can land on another Exchange which causes errors in contentACCESS.
 In these cases unchecking the keep alive option will destroy the connection after each request and will rebuild it on the next request.